D3Brooksster/reactlyve-backend/README.md

 When moderation is turned off for a user, the stored status is `not_required`.
 These endpoints re-submit the asset to Cloudinary with `moderation: manual` and request the same eager transformations used during upload.
-If Cloudinary reports that the asset cannot be found, the server automatically retries once after a short delay.
+If Cloudinary reports that the asset cannot be found or returns a general error, the server automatically retries once after a short delay.
 If a webhook is configured in Cloudinary, the final decision will be posted back to the backend so the status updates automatically and derived assets are generated after approval.